wrml/wrml/README.md

 * Routes requests to a configured “back-end” **Service** implementation class based upon the target API endpoint’s response document’s **Schema**

-* Generates hyperlinks in responses based upon the designs of the API and the response document’s Schema
+* Generates hyperlinks in responses based upon the designs of the API and the response document’s Schema (HATEOAS!)

 * Represents response documents using any configured Format (e.g. JSON)